 Perform database failover with SQL Managed Instance Availability Groups

-Note: This guide assumes you already deployed a Azure Arc-enabled SQL Managed Instance on Azure Kubernetes Service (AKS).
+NOTE: This guide assumes you already deployed a Azure Arc-enabled SQL Managed Instance on Azure Kubernetes Service (AKS).
 If you haven’t, this following bootstrap Jumpstart scenario offers you a way to do so in an automated fashion.
-All the steps and operations described in this readme assume you used the mentioned bootstrap Jumpstart scenario and have the Client VM deployed as part of it.
+All the steps and operations described in this scenario assume you used the mentioned bootstrap Jumpstart scenario and have the Client VM deployed as part of it.

 Deployed Kubernetes Resources

 When deploying Azure Arc-enabled SQL Managed Instance in an availability group, multiple Kubernetes resources are created to support it.
 The below section describes the main ones that are important to understand for this scenario.

 Three SQL pods replicas will be deployed to assemble the availability group.
 These can be seen using the

 kubectl get pods -n <deployment namespace> -o wide command, for example,

 kubectl get pods -n arc -o wide.
 It is also important to highlight that Kubernetes will spread the pods across the various nodes in the cluster.

 Services & Endpoints

 An external endpoint is automatically provisioned for connecting to databases within the availability group.
 This endpoint plays the role of the availability group listener.